Backup a database using AWS Lambda container

 };

-Now test by following the process described previously.
-We go to the output below:
+Now, test by following the process described previously.
+We get the output below:

 docker ps # To view the container's name